 - Mork & Mindy

-I have an answer.
-At least when it comes to Crab Rangoons.
-Easy Vegan Rangoon Dip.
-On days where I’m craving my favorite little Asian appetizers, I simply throw this tasty, creamy vegan dip together and serve it with some crispy rice crackers.
-And somehow it’s all good.
+On days when I’m craving my favorite little Asian appetizer, I simply throw this tasty, creamy vegan dip together and serve it with some crispy rice crackers.
+And somehow, it’s all good.

 - 16 oz container of extra firm tofu*